Best Things To Do in Custer State Park For The Nature Lover

 Custer State Park and wildlife reserve is nestled in South Dakota’s beautiful Black Hills.
 Covering over 71,000 acres, a trip to Custer State Park offers you a variety of landscapes to enjoy including prairie grasslands and jagged mountains.

-This is South Dakota’s largest state park and is also home to South Dakota’s highest peak (Black Elk Peak).
 A haven for hiking, wildlife viewing, scenic drives, camping, boating, biking, fishing, swimming, and rock climbing; Custer State Park boasts swaying ponderosa pines, and towering granite spires, and elicits a sense of pure joy and wonder around every corner.

-- Entrance Cost: $20 per vehicle for a 7-day pass, $36 for an annual pass (purchased at the entrance station or online)
+• Custer State Park Entry Fee: $20 per vehicle for a 7-day pass, $36 for an annual pass (purchased at the entrance station or online)

-Traveling to Custer State Park
+Directions to Custer State Park

 Located in the Black Hills National Forest, traveling to Custer State Park is most accessible from nearby Rapid City South Dakota.